In year 11 students have 30 lessons a week, these are allotted as follows:

 Dance

-- Set phrase and choreographic development
+- Set phrase and duet/trio performance exam

 - Choreography